ben0bi/BeRec/README.md

 # BeRec a.k.a.
 BURP
 ## Benobis Universal Recorder & Player

+Updates:
-Updates: MP3 Player almost fully working.
+-> MP3 Player almost fully working.
+No Buttons for Volume right now.
-Renames all files and directories for convenience (replaces spaces with _)
+-> Renames all files and directories for convenience (replaces spaces with _ in directories, and much other characters like äàüè.)

+-> Display Library DID.py  "for musicplayers", with icons and scrolling upper text.
+-> SoundPlayer library used and DFRobot-Displaydriver-Library used: All files put together here,
+	like in a trash can, no hassle with downloading the external stuff - just get this one and dive into the directories.
+Remember their licences.
+I don't. :)

 You need to:

 sudo python BURP.py